Head Impact Sensor Research

 Approximately 1 in 5 high school athletes who plays a contact sport – such as soccer, lacrosse, and American football – suffers a concussion each year.
 To understand the frequency, magnitude and direction of head impacts that athletes sustain, a wide variety of sensors have been developed to collect head impact biomechanics data, including instrumented helmets, skull caps, headbands, mouth guards and skin patches.

-First, the Minds Matter research team is determining protocols that yield high quality data for research.
+Currently, the Minds Matter research team is determining protocols for head impact sensors and helmet-based kinetic measurement systems that yield high quality data for research.

 Video Confirmation of Head Impact Sensors

-In a 2020 study, Video Confirmation of Head Impact Sensor Data from High School Soccer Players, we collected in vivo head impact biomechanics data on youth athletes.
-We partnered with the Shipley School, where their athletes were already wearing Triax SIM-G headband-mounted impact sensors during sports competition.
-While the Triax SIM-G had been validated in a laboratory setting, we.found that head impact sensors can record a large number of false positive impacts during real game play in high school competitive soccer games.
+In this study, researchers collected in vivo head impact biomechanics data on youth athletes.
+They partnered with the Shipley School, where their athletes were already wearing Triax SIM-G headband-mounted impact sensors during sports competition.
+While the Triax SIM-G had been validated in a laboratory setting, CHOP researchers found that head impact sensors can record a large number of false positive impacts during real game play in high school competitive soccer games.
 The extra step to video-confirm the sensor data is essential to minimize false positives before using this data for research and in injury prevention strategies for player safety.
-Am J Sports Med.
-March 2020.
-Read the press release.
-Read the lead author's blog abotu this reseearch.

 This line of research, completed in 2014, used sensor-instrumented helmets to study mild traumatic brain injury or concussion thresholds and mechanisms in ice hockey by observing actual athletes engaged in games and practices.
 While head impact sensors cannot diagnose mild traumatic brain injury, they measure, calculate and report the severity of the impact to the head and can serve as a second set of eyes for medical professionals by identifying players that need clinical evaluation.
 This research seeks to validate these sensors’ accuracy and reliability by testing helmets fitted with two different types of sensors.
 For each sensor, an anthropomorphic test device (ATD), or crash test dummy head and neck, was fitted with a hockey helmet equipped with the sensors and subjected to repeated impacts of multiple intensities and directions.

-Funding: National Institutes of Health (National Institute of Neurological Diseases and Stroke), Pennsylvania Department of Health, National Science Foundation, Center for Child Injury Prevention Studies, with additional support from Toyota North America Inc, National Highway Traffic Safety Administration, as well as SAFER- the Vehicle and Traffic Safety Centre at Chalmers University in Gothenburg, Sweden.
+Funding: National Institutes of Health (National Institute of Neurological Diseases and Stroke); Pennsylvania Department of Health; National Science Foundation; and Center for Child Injury Prevention Studies; with additional support from Toyota North America Inc., the National Highway Traffic Safety Administration, and SAFER- the Vehicle and Traffic Safety Centre at Chalmers University in Gothenburg, Sweden